 While it’s convenient to add these features to any plan, it can quickly push you over budget.
 With add-ons, you need to make sure you have a process for license and seat management so you’re not overpaying for users who don’t need these features.

-- Per-call fees: Charges apply for calls to 411 Directory Assistance (around $1/call) and calls made to your toll-free number from payphones (around $0.99/call).
+Expect a “Compliance and Administrative Cost Recovery Fee” and E911 service fees on your invoice.
+These are standard in telecom but rarely mentioned in sales quotes.
+Charges apply for calls to 411 Directory Assistance (around $1/call) and calls made to your toll-free number from payphones (around $0.99/call).

 Clarify before buying: Always ask the sales team for a full breakdown of all potential charges, including surcharges, add-ons, overages, and contract exit terms, to understand the true total cost.